turbot/steampipe-mod-azure-insights/README.md

 - Are there any publicly accessible resources?
 - Is encryption enabled and what keys are used for encryption?
 - Is versioning enabled?
-- What are the relationships between closely connected resources like IAM users, groups, and policies?

-Dashboards are available for 10+ services, including Compute, Disk Storage, IAM, Database, Virtual Network, and more!
+Dashboards are available for Compute, Key Vault, Storage, and SQL services.

 ## Getting started